Importance of SMS Performance Monitoring Charts

 Who Should Care About This Performance Monitoring Chart?

 Mainly, aviation safety management and operational department heads should be very concerned with this chart.
-For one, it is a direct reflection of how efficiently they are:
+For one, it is a direct reflection of how efficient they are:

 - Training employees in hazard identification strategies;